Quantitative-Conservation-Lab/Sorel_etal_mgmt_modeling/README.md

 **IPM_4\_3_hatch.R** Constructs the integrated population model from an Rdata object `data/dat_IPM_hatch.Rdata` with data and a TMB model `src/IPM_non_centered_hatchery_scenarios.cpp`.
 Then posterior samples are drawn using tmbstan.

-**PVA-preliminary-results-scenarios.Rmd** Conducts population projection simulations assuming different habitat and hatchery management strategies.
+**new_plots.R** Conducts population projection simulations assuming different habitat and hatchery management strategies.
 The outputs from the simulations are saved in the results folder.
-The script also summarizes the results of the simulations in text and figures.
-This Rmarkdown script can be knitted to generate the figures in the manuscript.
+The script also summarizes the results of the simulations in figures.

 ### [Src](./src)